NCAR/IPT/README.md

 # IPT
 Input Processing Tools for MUSICA

-Detailed discussion is in the [wiki](https://github.com/NCAR/EMIT/wiki)
+Detailed discussion will be provided on the MUSICA wiki. [https://wiki.ucar.edu/display/MUSICA/MUSICA+Home]

-This collection of scripts and code supports the production of input fields that are required to run MUSICA V0.
-They target emissions, meterological Iata, and initial conditions.
+This collection of scripts and code are for the production of input fields that are required to run MUSICA-V0.
+They target emissions, meterological reanalyses for nudging, and initial conditions.

 ## Emissions